 Planting Sago Palms in Pots

 Sago palms are a popular houseplant because they are easy to grow and care for.
-They can be planted in pots or in the ground and thrive in either location.
+They can be planted in pots or in the ground, and they will thrive in either location.
 When planting sago palms in pots, it is important to choose a pot that is large enough to accommodate the roots of the plant.

 The pot should also have drainage holes to allow excess water to escape.
 Sago palms prefer well-drained soil, so be sure to use a potting mix that includes perlite or vermiculite.
 The soil should be moistened before planting, and then the palm should be placed into the pot at the same depth it was growing at previously.